patreeceeo/html1337/pages/moving.md

 }
 ```

-The reason is that CSS variable assignments are really more like find and replace operations than imperative assignments, so self-referential assignments are considered invalid.
+The reason is that variables in CSS work more like find and replace operations than variables in most other languages, so self-referential variable assignments are considered invalid.

 </div>